berge-is-bome/d2wc/docs/project/development-status.md

 3. Keep the source VM running until dom0 installation is finished.
 4. Copy the dom0 installer from the source VM into dom0.
 5. Run the dom0 installer with the source VM name as an argument, or let the installer show a `zenity` chooser or command-line prompt.
-6. Shut down the source VM after the install/update completes.
+6. If the source VM was a disposable it can now be closed.

 The current user-path layout is: